Singles (1992 film): Cast

 Eddie Vedder, Stone Gossard and Jeff Ament play the band members of Citizen Dick.
 There are appearances from Alice in Chains and Soundgarden, as well as cameos by film director Tim Burton and basketball player Xavier McDaniel as himself.
-Paul Giamatti appears in a minor role.
+Paul Giamatti and Victor Garber appear in a minor roles.

 Johnny Depp was offered the role of Steve Dunne but declined.

 Production

+Development

+Crowe said the film was "a love letter to Seattle, a romance set in that city.
+It had a really simple theme—single people coming together to create their own family."

+Crowe rewrote the script after the death of singer Andy Wood.
+He wanted to capture "the story of how people instinctively need to be together.
+Is anybody truly single?"

+Crowe said the critical success of Say Anything along with "the success of Nora Ephron’s movies, gave Warner Bros. the feeling that people might embrace a love story within a romantic comedy."

+Casting

+Crowe wanted the movie to be an ensemble piece about six characters with "the feeling that you can easily follow any one of these actors and their character off into their own little movie."

+Crowe wrote Bridget Fonda's part specifically for her, having been impressed by her performance in Scandal.
+He later wrote, "For months, in person or on the telephone, we’ve discussed every aspect of Singles.
+Like a dry young Barbara Stanwyck, she nailed down every small detail of Janet’s life."

+Campbell Scott was cast on the same day he was cast as Julia Roberts' co star in Dying Young, which would be filmed first.
+Scott played a leukemia victim in that movie and Crowe's journals from making Singles are full of references to concern from the studio over his hair.

+According to Art Linson, $50,000 was budgeted for the role of Cliff.
+Matt Dillon wanted to play it but his fee was $1 million and the studio would not pay it.
+After negotiations, it was agreed he would play the part for $400,000.

+Shooting

 Filming began on March 11, 1991.
 Principal photography wrapped on May 24, 1991.

 The film was shot at a number of locations around Seattle and includes scenes at Gas Works Park, Capitol Hill, Jimi Hendrix's original grave at Greenwood Memorial Park in Renton, the Pike Place Market and the Virginia Inn.
 The central coffee shop featured in the film is the now-closed OK Hotel.
 The apartment building is located on the northwest corner of the intersection of E. Thomas St & 19th Ave E. (1820 E. Thomas St.).
 Additional concert footage was shot in the now-defunct RKCNDY bar.
 Alice in Chains' concert was filmed at the Desoto nightclub.
 Also, Soundgarden makes an appearance in the film.